-1. CH is a member of Crossref.
-It can conduct duplicate checking on each manuscript through iThenticate to avoid the misconducts of suspected plagiarism, duplicate publication, etc.
+1. CH conducts duplicate checking on each manuscript through iThenticate to avoid the misconducts of suspected plagiarism, duplicate publication, etc.

-2. CH provides MESAs, an independent manuscript processing system.
-It can support authors to conduct self-inspection according to the checklist.
-In the case of any misconduct of suspected plagiarism, duplicate publication, etc., the system will automatically inform the Editorial Board of the journal.
+2. CH provides MESAs, an independent manuscript processing system which is capable of supporting authors to conduct self-inspection according to the checklist.
+In the case of any misconduct of suspected plagiarism, duplicate publication, etc., the system will automatically inform the Editorial Board of journals.

-4. CH encourages anyone, including readers, authors, reviewers, Editorial Board members, etc., to inform against suspected misconduct according to the relevant regulations by WAME, COPE, and ICMJE and timely inform the journal's editor or the publisher.
+4. CH encourages anyone, including readers, authors, reviewers, Editorial Board members, etc., to inform against suspected misconduct according to the relevant regulations by COPE, timely inform the journal's Editor or the publisher.

 1. CH provides information, enhance awareness, and list the contributions of authors.

 2. CH ensures the disclosure of conflicts of interest and provide guidance on authorship and signature.